ODIN-fire/odin-rs/odin_build/doc/odin_build.md

 ```

 ## Resource Lookup
-We use the same algorithm for resource file lookup during build-time and application run-time.
-This algorithm is implemented in `odin_build::find_resource_file(…)` and is based on two main directory types of ODIN:
+We use the same algorithm for each individual resource file lookup during build-time and application run-time.
+This algorithm is implemented in `odin_build::find_resource_file(…)` and based on two main directory types of ODIN:

 - **root directories**
 - **workspace directories**

 ### ODIN Root Dir
 A **root-dir** is a directory that contains resource data that is kept outside of the source repository.
-ODIN applications are not supposed to rely on anything outside its root-dir but the user can control which root-dir to use (there can be several of them, e.g. for development and production)
+ODIN applications are not supposed to rely on anything outside their root-dir but the user can control which root-dir to use (there can be several of them, e.g. for development and production)

 We detect the root-dir to use in the following order:

 1. whatever the optional environment variable `ODIN_ROOT` is set to
+2. the parent of a workspace dir if the current dir is (within) an ODIN workspace

-2. if `$ODIN_ROOT` is not set the parent of the current directory **iff** it contains any of `cache/`, `data/`, `configs/`
+the parent of the current directory **iff** it contains any of `cache/`, `data/`, `configs/`
    or `assets/` sub-dirs
 3. a global `$HOME/.odin/` otherwise

-The 2nd rule is to allow a self-contained directory structure during development (workspace root) and a global, configurable
+The 2nd rule is to allow a self-contained directory structure during development (workspace parent) and a global, configurable
 directory structure in production (ODIN_ROOT or ~/.odin).

 An ODIN **root-dir** can optionally contain other sub-directories such as the ODIN **workspace-dir** mentioned below.